deluxesande/network-scanner/README.md

 7. **Scans specified ports to detect open services.**
 8. Displays results and exports to JSON.

----

 ## Prerequisites

 - Go installed (for building from source): [Install Go](https://golang.org/doc/install)
 - Internet connectivity on your machine (for network scanning)
 - Administrative privileges may be required on some OS to access ARP tables.

----

 ## Help and Usage

-The `netscanner` CLI tool provides a `--help` option (or `-h`) to display detailed usage instructions and examples.
+The `netscanner` CLI tool provides a `-h` option to display detailed usage instructions and examples.
 This is implemented using the `DisplayHelp` function, which outputs the following information:

 ### Usage
 ```